zettajs/zettajs.github.io/recipes/_posts/2014-09-22-Hello-World.md

 ###Creating an app

 An app in Zetta is just a local orchestration between devices based on state or sensor readings.
-Today our app will search for the heartbeat sensor, and turn the LED on or off based on the readings of data it is streaming.
+Today our app will search for the sine wave generator, and turn the LED on or off based on the readings of data it is streaming.

 First we'll need to add a file named `app.js` to our `apps/` folder.
 It's best practice in Zetta to keep these apps in their own folder for organizational purposes.